Democratizing AI: Non-expert design of prediction tasks: Background

-Two recent studies take an approach to using crowdsourcing for creative ideation that share similarities with the algorithm we propose here.
-The work of \citet{siangliulue2015toward} studies crowdsourcing to write greeting cards, and implemented a proposal-and-ranking algorithm similar to our proposal-ranking-data-collection approach (Sec.~\ref{sec:crowdideationalgorithm}).
-Similarly, the ``Wiki Surveys'' project~\cite{salganik2015wiki} asks volunteers to contribute and vote on new ideas for improving quality-of-life in New York City.
-As with our algorithm, this project couples a proposal phase with a ranking and selection step, to create ideas and then filter and select the best ideas for the city government to consider.
+In many crowdsourcing applications where workers contribute novel information, a propose-and-rank algorithm is typically used to ensure that crowd resources are focused on high-quality contributions by ranking those contributions in advance~\citep{siangliulue2015toward,salganik2015wiki}.
+For example, the ``Wiki Surveys'' project~\citep{salganik2015wiki} asks volunteers to contribute and vote on new ideas for improving quality-of-life in New York City.
+Wiki Surveys couples a proposal phase with a ranking and selection step, to create ideas and then filter and select the best ideas for the city government to consider.
 None of these studies applied crowdsourced creativity to problems of machine learning or data collection, however.

+Two sets of studies are perhaps most closely related to the research here.
+The first focuses on non-experts who built ML tools that enable non-experts to build ML models, and investigated their goals, methods, and the challenges they encountered~\cite{10.1145/3196709.3196729}.
+Yang \emph{et al.} performed an empirical study, conducting interviews and surveys of non-experts, and their study serves as an important complement to our work.
+To the best of our knowledge, our study here is the first experimental consideration of non-experts and their ability to design prediction tasks.